josh-stillman/devops-for-typescript-devs/README.md

 Why is it happening?
 If you go to https://jss.computer/foo, CloudFront is looking for a file in s3 called `foo`, not `foo.html`, and only the html file exists!
 Solving this is more work than it should be, but it's a good introduction to Lambda@Edge.

-To fix this, we'll create a function that will intercept each CloudFront request.
-If the request is for a path *without* a file extension, we'll append `.html` at the end, and then the request will be routed to our s3 bucket.
-This allows us to correctly serve up these files while keeping our routing looking clean (the user doesn't see the file extension in the URL, as is typical on modern websites).

 [AWS Lambda](https://aws.amazon.com/lambda/) is a service that allows us to run serverless functions in JavaScript and other languages.
 [Lambda@Edge](https://aws.amazon.com/lambda/edge/) allows you to run them on CloudFront's edge servers to do things like intercept and rewrite requests.
 If we were running our own servers, tasks like this would typically be handled by a [reverse proxy](https://www.nginx.com/resources/glossary/reverse-proxy-server/#:~:text=A%20reverse%20proxy%20server%20is,traffic%20between%20clients%20and%20servers.) like NGINX or Caddy.
 But with CloudFront, these tasks are handled with Lambda@Edge.

+To fix this our routing problem, we'll create a Lambda@Edge function that will intercept each CloudFront request.
+If the request is for a path *without* a file extension, we'll append `.html` at the end when sending the request on to our s3 bucket.
+This allows us to correctly serve up these files while keeping the routes the user sees in their browser looking clean ([other solutions](https://stackoverflow.com/questions/63591544/next-js-how-to-make-links-work-with-exported-sites-when-hosted-on-aws-cloudfron) to this problem weren't as nice looking).

 ## Create Function